Why Multifamily Marketers Must Optimize Beyond Google

 Top Tips for Adding SEO and PPC to Your Campaign

-Whether you’re new to the world of multifamily property marketing or looking to sharpen your approach, implementing SEO and PPC can seem daunting.
+Whether you are new to multifamily property marketing or looking to sharpen your approach, implementing SEO and PPC can seem daunting.
 However, with the right strategy, you can harness their full potential.
-Here are three top tips for each, ensuring your campaign stands out:
+Here are six top tips to ensure your campaign stands out:

 1. Prioritize Content Creation